elsoldelosvenados/shoppingCar/README.md

 External software intallation is not neccesary only needs a browser to run.

 ## Data base
-is no necesary because it uses local storage to store the reminders
+is no necesary because it uses local storage to store the courses

 ## Used technologies
 On the course it was used the technology below